eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 The elements of this are:
 - Trap instructions.
     - These trap instructions give control to the hardware, which in turn gives control to the OS with additional privileges (kernel mode).
 The OS does its thing, then executes a return from trap instruction, which gives control back to the hardware, which in turn gives control back to the running program.
-    - Normal prgrams can pass arguments to these trap instructions by placing values on the stack that are understood by the OS.
+    - Normal programs can pass arguments to these trap instructions by placing values on the stack that are understood by the OS.
     - These are called "System Calls"
 - Switching control between process:
     - Cooperative approach: The OS waits for processes to make a system call or perform some illegal action that will give rise to a trap instruction.